 Mulan II derails several characters: in addition to giving Mushu Aesop Amnesia and making him a bigger jerk, Mulan and Shang start arguing using sex stereotypes as insults, and Chien Po goes from a Gentle Giant who loves to eat to a flat Fat Comic Relief character who is Obsessed with Food (and engages in pointless brawls, something he pointedly did not do in the first movie).
 But the character who got it worst was Ling, whose personality got traded in for... wanting someone to laugh at his terrible jokes.
 This becomes his motivation despite not even being hinted at in the first movie.

 The Little Mermaid II: Return to the Sea, which is very ironic, considering the title character becomes a parent!
-The first movie shows Ariel as being curious, open-minded, intelligent, and only impulsive when she's made very upset (such as when her father yells at her or destroys her grotto, and even then, she still exhibits some minor self-control).
+The first movie shows Ariel as being curious, open-minded, brave, and impulsive.
 The sequel gave Ariel a horrible case of Aesop Amnesia, causing her to make the exact same mistakes with Melody that Triton did with her.
 And that's not even counting the very stupid decision to keep Melody's heritage and background a secret from her, arguably giving her better reasons to be defiant than Ariel, who at least knew why her father had the rules he did.

 An even better example is Jigsaw himself.
 Jigsaw made a huge point that he never killed anyone, merely put them in position where they had to fight and occasionally compete to live.
 Then in Saw VI he suddenly was fine with using Hoffman's traps, which did kill people outright.